ankurkraj/NextGenAIContentGenerator/PROCESS.md

 This was the **most challenging** part, to format a PDF of unknown content.
 Here is how I implemented it:
 <br> (1) I used **output parsers** to output some useless text and use fpdf2 library to carefully organize the text, and images .</br>
 <br> (2) This took a lot of my time and I believe it gave my project the aesthetics that it currently has, and is apparent in the result. </br>

+## Interface
+For interface I decided to use **Streamlit**, which is a very popular choice to make simple apps.
+Since, I was told not to focus much on the interface, and keep it **simple and user friendly**, I have done exactly that
+<br> (1) I have created *simple components for all the stuff, and **input and output** . </br>
+<br> (2) There is **sidebar** with additional features and instructions to run the app properly and use all its properties. </br>

+## Deployment
+For deploying I decided to use **streamlit cloud**, it provides the basic functionalities to deploy a streamlit based app.
+Here is how I did it:
+<br> (1) Connected the app to this github's repository, and it fetches the code on its own.
+I had to prepare a requirements.txt to make it aware of the necessaary libraries that it would need for running it locally. </br>
+<br> (2) There was a problem I faced with the installing the requirements so I had to search for a solution and solved it by adding a **packages.txt** to handle some relevant libraries.</br>

 <br>**Overall, the area where I had to spend most of my time was in prompt engineering, the amazing outputs that my model presents, and the vivdly abstract images
 are a result of rigorous prompt engineering**</br>